 Product liability cases fall under the legal theory of strict liability, which means that an injured plaintiff doesn’t need to prove negligence led to the defective condition.
 In other words, all a plaintiff needs to prove is that a product was inherently dangerous or defective and that condition led to his or her injuries.
 There are a few different types of defects that could lead to a product liability claim:

 One of the most difficult parts of litigating a product liability claim is determining who is at fault for your injuries.
 This requires an extensive investigation and an experienced hand.
 One benefit of product liability cases is that an injured plaintiff does not have to prove a manufacturer, distributor, or retailer committed negligence.
 Rather, the defendant must prove they were not negligent.
-This can make it easier for victims to collect damages for their injuries.
+This can make it easier for victims to collect damages for their injuries with the help of a product liability attorney.

 Each year, thousands of consumer injuries occur because of defective and dangerous products in the U.S. Manufacturers may release unsafe products unknowingly, or intentionally hide defects to save money.
 Either way, the end result is thousands of products on shelves that could potentially cause serious consumer injuries.
 The following are the most recent statistics available on defective products in America, from the Consumer Product Safety Commission (CPSC).